-- 1. 3 claps, 3 spaces; names, faces, noises, story, favourite foods etc - 2.
+- 1. 5 claps, 5 spaces: names, faces, noises, story, favourite foods etc Throwing a ball: - 2.
 Plasticine: making objects and passing them on - 3.
 In the manner of the word. - 4.
 He thinks, he says; she thinks, she says. e.g. Queen & skinhead - 5.
-Matthew, Markissasswhenstickens Matthew, Mark, Luke, John, - 6.
-Tick making noises when ticked person who's 'on' is an aeroplane, snake, etc.: others copy - 7.
+Mattheartharktinaiseawhen wiskaar Matthew, Mark, Luke, John, - 6.
+Tick making noises when ticked person who's 'on' is an geroplane, snake, etc.: others copy 7.
 Statues; making sense of frozen movement - 8.
-Selesmen persuading people to swap - 9.
-Trust: Touch recognition Guiding with sound (pairs) one in the middle oradle run and jump oradle Run at full speed with bag on head - 10. group lying down, group making sounds, e.g. factory what - 11.
+Salesman persuading people to swap - 9.
+Trust: Touch recognition Guiding with sound (pairs) one in the middle oradle run and jump oradle Run at full speed with bag on head - 10. group lying down, g group making sounds, e.g. factory what was it? - 11.
 Walking round segmented circle and being stopped with drumbeat angry noises, happy noises, pulling faces etc etc. - 12.
 Using things to make noises (leads to sound effects, radio prog.) - 13.
-Rhythm : e.g. guess the rhythm (leads to movement sessions) - 14.
-Puppets: hands or feet as puppets (conversing) pairs, arms through plasticine man man on strings - 15.
-Mirrors: follow-my-leader funny wlks (from behind screen, simultaneously) - 16.
-Story telling: round a circle sitting standing: act it as you tell it, someone else repeat it and continue (good with - 17.
-Making someone in the middle laugh or distract them from what they are trying to say.
+Rhythm : e.g. guess the rhythm (leads to movement sessions) 14.
+Fuppets: - hands or feet as puppets (conversing) pairs, arms through - plasticine ann man on strings - 15.
+Mirrors: follow-my-leader funny wiks (from behind screen, simultaneously)

-several going at once)
+16. Story telling: round a circle sitting standing: act it as you tell it, someone else repeat it and continue (good with several going at once)

-- 18. Stand in from t of the person who(reminds you of)..... - 19.
-Make someone turn round. - 20.
-Detective/Lawyer game one vs. the rest - 21.
-Snakes: Touch game crawling in and out of a structure created by everyone else. - 22.
-Concentration: Shopping list (everyone reciting what's gone - before and then adding another item) Extension of rhythm game; sound rhythm built up from everyone's different sounds; each person then given 1 word from a pair of opposites (e.g. under, over; to, from).
-Rhythm re-established a people tapped on shoulder - they call out their word and person with opp, word immediately calls out theirs, raythm being maintained throughout.
-(Eventually several people should be tapped in - very quick succession) Lectures on given subjects: my most eratic exp.: the story or my life etc. Walking round in direle.
+- 17. Usking someone in the middle laugh or distract them from what they are trying to say. - 18.
+Stand in from t of the person who(reminds you of) ..... - 19.
+Hake someone turn round. - 20.
+Detective/Lawyer game one va. the rest - 21.
+Snakes: Touch game crawling in and out of a structure created by everyone else.

+22. Concentration: Shopping list (everyons reciting what's gone

+- before and then adding another item) Extension of rhythm game: sound rhythm built up from everyone's different sounds: each person then strend a sound and the strend and t from everyone's different sounds; each person then given 1 word from a pair of oppesites (e.g. under, over; to, from).
+Rhythm re-established a people tapped on aboulder - they call out their word and person with opp, word immediately calls out theirs, rhythm being maintained throughout.
+(Eventually several people abould be tapped in Year audak messession) - very quick succession) Lectures on given subjects: my most eratic exp.: the story or my life sto.
+Walking round in strole.
 Ferson tapped continues with lecture from exact place where he/she left off (even if in the middle of a word) You must stop talking as soon as next person starts.

-- next person starts.

-Fassing buck round circle before buck gets round say, three times, you must think of six nouns beginning with a given letter before buck gets round, complete your short lecture on given topic.
-(Avoid replication, hesitation aim for clarity of through line) - 25.
-Discovery: Draining exercise, waking, discovery e.g. Caliban - learning language.
+or a word) fou must stop talking as soon as next person starts.
+Fassing buck round dircle - before buck gets round say, three times, you must think of six nouns beginning with a given letter - before buck gets round, complete your short lecture on given topic.(Avoid replicion, hesitation - aim for clarity of thr-ough line; ough line)